BEAJousama/rainfall/level4/walkthrough.md

+We have a global variable m is initialized to 0 if m == 16930116, the  check_and_run() function print the flag.

+and we have printf(input); a format string vulnerability to overwrite the global variable m with 16930116

 find the adress of m

 ```
     (gdb) info variables
     All defined variables: